-Statements from area lawmakers on border processing facilities
+Local lawmakers release statements on family separation at border processing facilities

 Several lawmakers have said illegal immigration is a big issue in the United States, but many don’t agree with separating families.

-As we get statements from lawmakers, we’ll post them right here on the FOX4 website.
-You can read them BELOW.
+As FOX4 gets statements from lawmakers, we’ll post them here.
+You can read them below.

 Background